-Electoral Services Annual Canvass
+Electoral Services Annual Canvass 2025

 Electoral Registration Officers (EROs) are required to keep the register of eligible voters up to date.
 This is called the annual canvass and it takes place each year between July and November.
-The ERO’s contact every household to find out if the details on the electoral register are correct.
+The EROs contact every household to find out if the details on the electoral register are correct.
 The revised Register of Electors is then published on 1 December.

-As in previous years the annual canvass allows us to check:
+The annual canvass allows us to check:

 • electors who are no longer living in the property